Once I read something about how our children are our best teachers and it really struck a chord in me.

 I was on the phone with a good friend the other day, she is a new mom.
 She was talking about self-doubt the– “I know I shouldn’t feel bad about this, but I do, I feel like I should know what the right thing to do is” kind of things we say to ourselves when baby won’t eat, sleep, fill in the blank here_____.

 I knew exactly how she felt.
 But when it is your friend, it’s somehow easier to be supportive than it is with yourself, isn’t it?
 I said to her something like this…

 It isn’t about knowing the right way to parent or doing the right thing, it is about caring for that little person so much that you want to do it “right.”

-Whatever that right way may be– I guarantee there are several “right” ways to parent– caring to do “right” will lead to learning from all those teachable moments whatever your and your child’s “right” might be.
+Whatever that right way maybe– I guarantee there are several “right” ways to parent– caring to do “right” will lead to learning from all those teachable moments whatever you and your child’s “right” might be.
 So, let’s stop beating ourselves up for not getting it right the first time and just start letting our children teach us and help us grow into better humans ourselves.